Post Updated October 23rd, 2025

 While waiting on God to answer a prayer look for opportunities to help someone along the way.
 Mary Rose McGeady was a Catholic nun who said “There is no greater joy, nor greater reward than to make a fundamental difference in someone’s life”.
 I know this can be a lot to ask sometimes.
 We can’t fathom how we can possibly help someone else when we are in need ourselves.

-While we may not be called upon to do something so drastic as to give our last meal to a stranger, Proverbs 11:25 tells us that whoever refreshes others will themselves be refreshed.
+We may never face a call as drastic as giving our last meal to a stranger, but Proverbs 11:25 reminds us that those who refresh others will also be refreshed.
 Although we should not help others with the expectation of receiving anything back from the person we helped (Luke 6:35-36, Hebrews 13:16), when we help others we help ourselves, even if it only serves to fulfil us while we wait on an answered prayer.

 #4 Give Thanks

 I am sure you are wondering “Why give thanks when the prayer hasn’t been answered yet?”.
 Besides the Bible instructing us to do so (1 Thessalonians 5:18), an attitude of gratitude is just good for the soul.
 I don’t think there is one religion or theology that does not practice some form of gratefulness.
-In fact, thankfulness is mentioned more than 100 times in the bible.
+The Bible mentions thankfulness more than 100 times

 When we go to God with a grateful heart, we are not only thanking Him for the answer to come, but also for all that He has already done for us and what He will do in the future.
 We are letting Him know that even if the answer does not come the way we expect, we trust He will do the best thing for us according to His word in Romans 8:28 and His perfect will.